balancer/scaffold-balancer-v3/README.md

 > It is key to understand that the script is calling `Router.initialize()` ultimately, and so understanding this function call and its params is crucial.
 See the BalancerV3 monorepo for more info.
 We touch on some of these params below, but the nat spec is also a great resource.

 - Some variables have comments on them to assist, such as the custom pool factory
-- This script uses FakeTestERC20 contracts to instantly mint 1000 of each test token to deployer wallet.
+- This script uses MockToken contracts to instantly mint 1000 of each test token to deployer wallet.
 - The TokenConfig struct is defined within `VaultTypes.sol` in the v3 monorepo.
 It has a few gotchas:
   - `TokenConfig.tokenType` is an enum: `STANDARD` OR `WITH_RATE`
   - `TokenConfig.token` is the token address